thoughtbot/clearance/README.md

 Usage
 -----

-If you want to authenticate users for a controller action, use the authenticate method in a before_filter.
+If you want to authorize users for a controller action, use the authorize method in a before_filter.

     class WidgetsController < ApplicationController
-      before_filter :authenticate
+      before_filter :authorize
       def index
         @widgets = Widget.all
       end